 Springwater Corridor is a free multi-use trail that runs from SE Ivan St. in Portland all the way out to Boring, Oregon.
 The trail is currently 14.2 miles one way.
 This is a great place to go biking, walking, or rollerblading.

-Tryon Creek Nature Center‘s FREE Story and Stroll program integrates nature exploration, art, literature, movement, and outdoor play.
+Tryon Creek Nature Center‘s FREE Story and Stroll program integrate nature exploration, art, literature, movement, and outdoor play.
 It is geared toward families with young children (preferably ages 2-6) but all are welcome.

 Widmer Brewery Tour – Widmer does a pretty good tour of their brewery.